Tyler Kyte: Music

-Tyler's debut CD, Talking Pictures, is now available in stores throughout Canada.
-It was released in both the Canadian and American iTunes stores.
-Some of the songs from the Let's Talk EP have been remastered for the CD.
+Tyler's debut CD, is called Talking Pictures contains some remastered versions of the songs from the Let's Talk EP.

-He is also currently playing in the band Blue Fox (with Nick Rose and Ryan O'Reilly), and in the band Sweet Thing (with Owen Carrier, Nick Rose, Alex Winter, and Morgan Waters).
-Tyler also toured throughout Europe with The Ryan O'Reilly Band.
+Kyte is in the band Blue Fox (with Nick Rose and Ryan O'Reilly), and the band Sweet Thing.
+He also toured throughout Europe with The Ryan O'Reilly Band.
 He plays guitar, mandolin, and piano as well as providing backing vocals in Blue Fox, The Ryan O'Reilly Band and the drums for Sweet Thing.
-Tyler plays with an ensemble collective called Dwayne Gretzky featuring a wide variety of covers, sometimes playing theme nights.
+Kyte also plays with an ensemble collective Dwayne Gretzky.